 In a rare case, Premier Li responded to market doubts over the record credit growth in January and pointed out risks reflected in it.

-"While the latest data showed that the total social financing increased significantly in January, a deeper analysis showed that the surge was primarily attributable to the increases in bill financing and short-term loans, which could create room for . . .
+"While the latest data showed that the total social financing increased significantly in January, a deeper analysis showed that . . .

 Already have an account?
 Sign In